Orange County Roofing Helpful Information

 Make sure the roofing contractor is going to pull all permits and has a city business licenses before work commences.
 If you live in an association you will want to contact them before the work begins.
 Many associations have certain requirements and regulations on color and grades.
 You may need to get association approval before commencing the project.
 If the above suggestions are not implemented you could be headed for a problem with the roofer, the city, and the association.

 When interviewing roofers you should ask how he pays his employees?
 Make sure they are not piece workers, for these workers get paid on how fast and how much they get done which often compromises quality.
 We recommend that you find a roofing contractor that pays his men a salary or by hourly, for in this case there is no need to rush the job and you will get the quality you have paid for and deserve.
-We pay a very high hourly wage and the work our employees do shows it
+We pay a very high hourly wage and the work our employees do will show it.
+Anaheim Roof Repair

 Many roofing material manufacturers give achievement awards and certifications to roofing contractors who have completed their training.
 These credentials are earned not just given.
-South County Roofing is a Certainteed Select Shingle Roofer, an Owens Corning Preferred Contractor, and A+ rated with the Better Business Bureau.
+South County Roofing is a Certainteed Select Shingle Roofer, an Owens Corning Preferred Contractor, and A rated with the Better Business Bureau.
 If your roofing contractor is concerned about quality he will more than likely have several awards.
-When accepting his bid ask to see a copy of these awards.

 Be aware if your roofer subcontracts out any work.
 For example there could be up to three subs on your project such as roofing removal, workers/installers (day laborers) or roof loading in some cases.
 If the roofing contractor subs out any work you can be responsible for the subs if they do not carry insurance.